 What is an Operating Expense Reconciliation?

-An operating expense reconciliation is a summary of the tenant charges that were billed that year, compared to what the expenses actually were.
+An operating expense reconciliation is a comparison of the tenant charges that were billed for the previous year, compared to what the expenses actually were.

 This process is similar to paying your income taxes.
 Over the course of a year you pay taxes on your income based on an estimate.
 Then, when you file your taxes in April, you will either have to send the IRS more money (because the estimate was too low), do nothing (because the estimate was correct) or you may even receive a tax refund in the mail because you paid too much.
 In the case of an operating expense reconciliation, the same basic rules apply.